 To our great benefit, West is not just a formidable guitarist, but also a great storyteller.
 Here, he shares with us his memories of recording with The Who (and the case of the wrong Felix), being sampled on hit rap songs, and that famous cowbell.
 West's role in rock music history is, indeed, mountainous.

-Leslie: I'll tell you what's really funny.
+West: I'll tell you what's really funny.
 I don't know if you know this, but I had my leg amputated.

 Songfacts: Yeah, I heard about that.

-Leslie: And it was in Mississippi.
+West: And it was in Mississippi.
 I played at the Hard Rock in Mississippi, the Hard Rock Casino.
 Thank fucking God they had a great surgeon down there.
 But when I play "Mississippi Queen" now, I think about Jesus Christ.
 Of all places to lose my leg, it was Mississippi.
 But I so love the song because I can name 400,000 groups who would like to have a song like that.

 Songfacts: Absolutely.
 I'm sure of it.
 If you're going to have a signature song, it's great to have one that's that good and not some stupid novelty song, right?

-Leslie: Absolutely.
+West: Absolutely.
 The riff is great, the cowbell in the beginning was just in there because Felix wanted Corky to count the song off.
 So we used the cowbell to count it off - it wasn't put in there on purpose.
 And it became the quintessential cowbell song.

 Songfacts: You never know where your music's going to go and who it's going to impact, huh?

-Leslie: You have no idea, man, because, aside from that, I'm sitting in my office right now and I have two platinum records and a gold record on my wall.
+West: You have no idea, man, because, aside from that, I'm sitting in my office right now and I have two platinum records and a gold record on my wall.
 In a million years I never would have guessed that these people would do my song.
 You know Jay-Z the rapper?
 You've heard of Jay-Z?

 Songfacts: Yeah, absolutely.

-Leslie: "99 Problems" is my song.
+West: "99 Problems" is my song.
 They sampled that, and Kanye West sampled the same song.
 The song was actually called "Long Red."
 It was on my first album.
 Kanye wrote two songs with "Long Red" as a sample ("The Glory" and "Barry Bonds").
 Then Common, another rap artist, used "Long Red" for his intro.
 So it's absolutely amazing that I got platinum and gold records on my wall.
 I'm really happy because you'd never figure a Jewish kid writing the top rap songs in the world, so you never know who's going to end up doing your songs.

 Songfacts: You're a hip-hop star and you never intended to be.

-Leslie: Well, you know what?
+West: Well, you know what?
 It's great.
 Because I always thought to myself, why don't they use heavy guitar in rap?
 Rick Rubin produced that album, the Black Album, Jay Z's album that "99 Problems" is on.
 And I think it may have been his idea, because he's a big fan of Howard Stern and I'm always on the Howard Stern Show.
 Jay Z was going to retire, and then Rick Rubin talked him into doing one more, and the Black Album became the biggest selling album of his whole career.
 You gotta be lucky besides being talented, if you know what I'm saying.

-Leslie: I got some story going with that.
+West: I got some story going with that.
 First of all, The Who's company, Track Records, was our agent in England.
 They represented us over there.
 So I got a call from their manager, who's long deceased now, Kit Lambert.
 He asked if I would like to play on this album - The Who were doing a new album tentatively titled Who's Next.
-I said, "Why would Pete Townsend need me?"
+I said, "Why would Pete Townshend need me?"
 He says, "Because he doesn't want to overdub."
 He wanted to do straightaway playing with me.
 So sure enough, we go down there to the studio.
 I bring my amps, I'm playing with them, going over all these songs and he had demos he did.
 First time anybody had used one of those synthesizers for "Won't Get Fooled Again."
 The thing was like one of those things that you use to plug in a phone like at the phone company.
 You know, they're plugging in all the lines.
 I don't know if you ever watched the show Laugh In.
 It might have been before your time.

 Songfacts: I've watched some of Laugh In, yes.

-Leslie: Well, Ernestine was a telephone operator.
+West: Well, Ernestine was a telephone operator.
 She had this board in front of her where she'd be talking.
 That's what that synthesizer looked like Townsend was using, it was so old.
 So we're recording, and then Kit Lambert says to me, "Listen, does Felix play the organ?"
 Felix Papallardi was the bass player in Mountain.
 I said, "Yeah, I think so.
 Why?"
 He said, "Well, I'll have him come down and play a song with you."
 So Felix comes down and now he's thinking - he had a massive ego, Felix.
 He's thinking that The Who want him to play bass.
 So he sends his bass down, and I said to him, "Felix, I don't think they want you to play bass."
 And John Entwistle walks in the studio and sees all these basses and says, "What the fuck is this?
 I thought I was the bass player.
 Now what is this?"
 And Felix says, "Well, make up your mind, I'm a busy man."
 So Townsend turns around and says, "Listen, we thought you were Felix Cavaliere from the Rascals that played organ."
 So there I am, a little fucking fat kid from Queens, and this is so embarrassing.
 And then he leaves, and there I am with The Who.
 They had to go back to England to re-record it with Glyn Johns because some stuff didn't come out good.
 But I know they released it on The Who's remixes years later.
 Playing with The Who - unbelievable.

 Songfacts: That's a great story.
 Oh to be a fly on that wall.

-Leslie: Listen to what's even more funny.
+West: Listen to what's even more funny.
 At the session there was a big Hammond organ, and I saw Pete sit down at the organ.
 He was slamming the thing down like he was Phantom of the Opera.
 He was having a good old time, but he was being deadly serious.
 This is what a nut job he was.
 But being able to do sessions with them and have them come out later on was just a great thrill.

-Leslie: It's very interesting that you mention that, because the song was written 30-some odd years ago by my partner, Joe Pizza, spelled P-I-Z-Z-A. I went to school with him and we wrote a couple more songs on the album.
+West: It's very interesting that you mention that, because the song was written 30-some odd years ago by my partner, Joe Pizza, spelled P-I-Z-Z-A. I went to school with him and we wrote a couple more songs on the album.
 My wife heard the song, said, "You've got to listen to this song."
 And originally, "just call me legend" was the first line.
 I said, "Joe, there's no way I'm going to sing a song that says 'just call me legend.'"
 So I thought about it and said, "I can sing it if it said, "Don't call me legend, I just came here to play."

 He wrote it on piano.
 The song itself was so beautiful and I love playing lead guitar over piano changes.
 It's much different than when I'm playing over a guitar-written song.
 So that just came out fantastic.
 I didn't think it was going to come out that good, but by God, it did.
 The words are pretty much true, and the fact is that I've known Joe for 35 years, he was a couple of grades younger than me.
 Still something seemed to click with that song.
 I'm pleased that you like it.